Invicton-Labs/terraform-null-get-state/README.md

 # Terraform Get State
 Retrieves the current Terraform state (as it is during the plan step).
-The output format is intended to match the `terraform.tfstate` file as closely as possible.
+The output format is intended to match the `terraform.tfstate` file as closely as possible, with the exception that it uses maps (with keys being fully qualified addresses) instead of lists of resources/datas.

 You can also set the `working_dir` input parameter to the root directory of a *different* Terraform configuration.
 As long as proper credentials are set for that configuration without needing command-line arguments, it will be able to load the state file for that configuration.